jeremyrode/GoogleSheetsDataLogger/README.md

 Now comes the fun part, add some actual data to replace the example data to actually do something useful:
 Change the process.resourceUsage().maxRSS and process.cpuUsage().user on Line #56 to something useful:
 ```
-$ measurmentArray.push([(curDate - dateOffset) / dayFraction, process.resourceUsage().maxRSS, process.cpuUsage().user ]); //Variables to save
+measurmentArray.push([(curDate - dateOffset) / dayFraction, process.resourceUsage().maxRSS, process.cpuUsage().user ]); //Variables to save
 ```

 Don't forget to update the Sheet Range on Line #31 if the number of variables is changed:
 ```
-$ range: 'Sheet1!A:C',  // Make Sure to change this to match # of Rows in datameasurments
+range: 'Sheet1!A:C',  // Make Sure to change this to match # of Rows in data measurements
 ```

-To see the actual dates, click on column A and set the Format to Number -> Date Time
+To see the actual dates, click on column A and set the Format to Number -> Date Time.

 ![Output Spreadsheet](doc/example.png "Example")